CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

 ### What is Fetch made of?

-Fetch uses a javascript pattern called "Promises" which has a very specific structure.
+Fetch uses a JavaScript pattern called "Promises" which has a very specific structure.

 Using Promises allows us to schedule functions to be called after some asynchronous code finishes running.
 We can specify different functions depending on whether the asynchronous code was successful or ran into an error.